 Treatment of Dehisced Surgical Wounds

 A normal, healing surgical incision should be treated according to post-operative instructions, maintaining good hygiene, and using an appropriate dressing.
 Avoid unnecessary strain on the wound site.
 For a dehisced wound, a patient should return for wound care immediately.
-This may include debridement, antibiotic therapy, and advanced wound healing products like cultured skin grafts or use of another type of wound closure device like wound vac.
+This may include wound debridement, antibiotic therapy, advanced wound healing products like cultured skin grafts, or the use of another type of wound closure device like a wound vac.
 Following this treatment, the wound will need to be monitored extremely closely for signs of recurring dehiscence.

 For a consultation with Dr. Badam, call or text 210-651-1112.